IsraaXx/BTree_Indexing/README.md

 ## Overview
 This project implements a **B-tree indexing system** in C++ to efficiently manage and manipulate a set of fixed-length records stored in a binary file.
 The B-tree is used as a secondary index, supporting operations like record insertion, deletion, search, and displaying the structure of the index file.

-The implementation is based on an assignment designed to reinforce concepts of data structures, file management, and algorithm design.

 ---